DrEmpiricism/Optimize-Offline/docs/Optimize-Offline-help.md

 ```

 ### -MicrosoftEdge
-Integrates the Microsoft Edge Browser into the image.
+Integrates the Microsoft Edge HTML or Chromium Browser into the image.

+For Windows 10 Enterprise LTSC 2019, the Microsoft Edge HTML Browser will be integrated into the image.
+For non-LTSC Windows 10 builds 18362-to-19041, the Microsoft Edge Chromium Browser will be integrated into the image.

 ```yaml
 Type: SwitchParameter